gencat/participa/docs/HOW_TO_UPGRADE.md

       * "config/locales/"-> You need to add the new locales added in Decidim for :oc

-  4. Decidim Search User ("decidim-admin")
+  4. Decidim Admin Search User ("decidim-admin")
       This module adds a search user in admin site in http://participa.gencat.cat/admin/users.

       Modified files are: